Fed Policy: Is it Time to Take Away the Punch Bowl? (UPDATE)

 - The Federal Reserve has operated, since 1977, under the dual mandate from Congress.
 This dual mandate requires the Fed to “promote effectively the goals of maximum employment, stable prices, and moderate long term interest rates.”
 In practice, this has resulted in the Federal Reserve setting monetary policy to stabilize the economy, having it run neither too hot nor too cold.
 This “Goldilocks” goal typically involves the twelve members of the Federal Open Market Committee (FOMC), the policy-setting body of the Federal Reserve, deciding at one of its eight annual meetings to raise the federal funds rate when there are sufficient concerns about rising inflation and to lower the federal funds rate when there are sufficient concerns about rising unemployment and a slowing economy.

-- The figure shows that the FRBStL estimate of the Taylor Rule closely tracks the actual federal funds rate from the mid-1980s until the financial crisis that began in the Autumn of 2008.
-The correlation between the actual federal funds rate and the Taylor Rule estimate is 94 percent from 1985 through the summer of 2008.
-Once the crisis hit in September of 2008, however, the subsequent correlation was only 58 percent (using data from the third quarter of 2008 through the third quarter of 2018).
+- The figure shows the policy rule that closely tracks the actual federal funds rate from the late-1980s until the financial crisis that began in the Autumn of 2008.
+The correlation between the actual federal funds rate and the policy rule estimate is 95 percent from 1987 through the summer of 2008.
+Once the crisis hit in September of 2008, however, the subsequent correlation was only 69 percent (using data from the third quarter of 2008 through the second quarter of 2019.
 The figure shows that one reason for the divergence since the onset of the Great Recession is that the federal funds rate cannot be negative (or at least cannot be more than a little bit negative), a condition known as the zero lower bound.
 (When a depositor faces negative interest rates, she is paying a bank to hold her money, and could avoid this cost by just holding cash).
-The weakness of the economy in the wake of the financial crisis that began in September 2008 was so profound that the interest rate consistent with Taylor Rule rate was negative.
+The weakness of the economy in the wake of the financial crisis that began in September 2008 was so profound that the interest rate consistent with the policy rule was negative.
 The Federal Reserve had to resort to Unconventional Monetary Policies at this time, including Quantitative Easing.
-The subsequent recovery of the economy saw the Taylor Rule recovering to positive territory and, in fact, exceeding the actual federal funds rate in every quarter beginning with the last quarter of 2011.
-Since the beginning of 2015, the Taylor rule rate has exceeded the federal funds rate by the largest amount seen over the past 30 years, showing the tilt towards expansionary monetary policy.
-At the beginning of 2019, the estimated Taylor rule is 1.2 percentage points above the current federal funds rate.
-The fact that the interest rate implied by the Taylor Rule exceeds the actual federal funds rate indicates that monetary policy is currently expansionary, that the punch bowl has yet to be removed.
+The subsequent recovery of the economy saw the rule-implied interest rate moving into positive territory and, in fact, exceeding the actual federal funds rate in every quarter beginning with the last quarter of 2011.
+Since the beginning of 2015, the rule-implied rate has exceeded the federal funds rate by the largest amount seen over the past 30 years, showing the tilt towards expansionary monetary policy.
+As of the second quarter of 2019, the rule-implied rate is 2.6 percentage points above the current federal funds rate.
+The fact that the interest rate implied by the policy rule exceeds the actual federal funds rate indicates that monetary policy is currently expansionary, that the punch bowl has yet to be removed.

-- There are other sources of uncertainty about the Taylor Rule as well.
-As mentioned above, the calculation of the Taylor Rule involves an estimate of the natural interest rate.
+- There are other sources of uncertainty about the policy rule as well.
+As mentioned above, the calculation requires an estimate of the natural interest rate.
 Some economists have hypothesized that the natural rate has declined in recent years, however.
-One widely cited econometric estimate puts it at 0.8 percent (as of the third quarter of 2018), 1.2 percentage points lower than the conventional 2 percent assumption.
-Assuming no change in the natural rate since then, the federal funds rate implied by the Taylor Rule would be right in line with the current funds rate target.
+One widely cited econometric estimate puts it at 0.6 percent (as of the second quarter of 2019), 1.4 percentage points lower than the conventional 2 percent assumption.
+Assuming no change in the natural rate since then, the federal funds rate implied by the policy rule would be right in line with the current funds rate target.
 Views also differ regarding the size of the output gap used in the calculations.
-FRBStL uses figures from the Congressional Budget Office, which estimates a gap equal to 0.6 percent of GDP.
+The figure uses estimates from the Congressional Budget Office, which puts the gap at 0.9 percent of GDP as of the second quarter of 2019.
 Other sources report larger gaps.
-For example, the same methodology that generates the natural rate of 0.8 percent in the third quarter of 2018 estimates a gap of 2.3 percent.
-This, along with the natural rate estimate of 0.8 percent, would imply a Taylor Rule federal funds rate of 5.1 percent for that quarter, well in excess of the actual federal funds rate at that time of 1.9 percent.
+For example, the same methodology that generates the natural rate of 0.6 percent in the second quarter of 2019 estimates a gap of 1.8 percent.
+This, along with the natural rate estimate of 0.6 percent, would prescribe a federal funds rate of 4.4 percent for that quarter, 2 percentage points greater than the actual federal funds rate of 2.4 percent.

 - Monetary policy should anticipate future developments, of course, and not just respond to current conditions.
 One justification for the current loose monetary policy is the uncertainty and downside risks facing both the U.S. economy and economies of other countries.
-The consensus view is that the global economy is slowing.
-The International Monetary Fund (IMF), for example, recently revised its forecasts downward.
-Its January 2019 World Economic Outlook said that the risks “tilt to the downside,” identifying Brexit and a possible trade war with China as potential threats.
-The forecasts for the U.S. from the Survey of Professional Forecasters (SPF) are not as downbeat as those of the IMF, but they nonetheless foresee a mild deceleration in 2019.
-Still, these estimates suggest that a significant adverse “shock”—equivalent to at least a full percentage point of GDP — would be required for a conventional policy rule like the Taylor Rule to be consistent with the current level of the federal funds rate.
+The International Monetary Fund (IMF), for example, anticipates sluggish global growth and softening inflation.
+Its July 2019 World Economic Outlook said that the risks “are mainly on the downside,” citing trade tensions and financial vulnerabilities, among other factors.
+Similarly, the forecasts for U.S. GDP growth from the Survey of Professional Forecasters (SPF) have been revised down for three successive quarters.
+Still, the SPF’s 2% growth forecast for the remainder of 2019 implies that a significant adverse “shock”—equivalent to at least a full percentage point of GDP — would be required for a conventional policy rule to be consistent with the current level of the federal funds rate.

 What this Means: